Tips for Improvised Rifle Shots

 Obviously, safety is first.
 Keep live rounds out of the area and only have snap caps in the rifle.
 Despite the old wives' tales, dry firing your centerfire weapons will not damage them, especially when a snap cap is used properly.
 You can also use dry firing to show any flaws in your form, rest, and follow-through.
 As you break the shot, nothing should move except the firing pin traveling forward to strike the primer.

-Second, after I confirm my zero on my rifle from the bench, all my other shots are fired from prone or various other positions in order to start building the foundation for in-field scenarios.
-When you train in this manner, it becomes second nature in the field when you are presented with a difficult shot opportunity.
+Second, after I confirm my zero on my rifle from the bench, all my other shots are fired from prone or various other positions in order to start building the foundation for in-field improvised rifle shots.
+When you train in this manner, it becomes second nature in the field when you are presented with an improvised rifle shot.
 Your brain will auto recall your training from the off-season and remember what worked and incorporate those tools into the current situation.

 If you shot from a static bench, prone, or tripod-mounted rest all summer long, you’ll more than likely flounder when you’ve been presented a shot that is uncomfortable or different from your “norm”.
 Add in distance and fatigue and you’ve just raised the demand to another level that you’re not equipped to handle.